mapproxy/mapproxy/doc/caches.rst

 Requirements
 ------------

-You will need the `pycassa Cassandra Client <https://github.com/pycassa/pycassa>`_ version 1.11.0 or newer.
-You can install it in the usual way, for example with ``pip install pycassa``.
+You will need the `python cassandra driver <https://github.com/datastax/python-driver>`_ version 1.11.0 or newer.
+You can install it in the usual way, for example with
+``pip install cassandra-client``.

-Cassandra uses keyspaces and column-families to store data.
-These keyspaces and column-families have to be created before they can used by mapproxy.
+Cassandra uses keyspaces and tables to store data.
+These keyspaces and tables have to be created before they can be used by mapproxy.
-The gridname is used as name for the keyspace, the cachename as name for the column-family.
+The gridname is used as name for the keyspace, the cachename as name for the table.

 Configuration
 -------------